zakisheriff/Akhi-AI/README.md

 *Or select "General" for a comparative overview.*

 ### 🔗 Verified Citation System
-Unlike standard AI, Al-Ilm AI enforces a strict citation policy.
+Unlike standard AI, Akhi AI enforces a strict citation policy.
 Every major claim is linked to its source, allowing you to verify verses and hadiths directly.

 ### 🎨 Premium Islamic Design
 -   **Distraction-Free UI**: Engaging typewriter effects and smooth animations.